temperlang/temperlang-blog/posts/tangle-of-strings.md

     * *UTF-16*: a number representing a UTF-16 code unit
     * *CP*: a codepoint
     * *Grapheme*: a grapheme cluster
     * *Explicit*: the user chooses what to iterate over.
-Strings are not iterable, but they expose methods that return a byte iterator or a codepoint iterator.
+Strings are not iterable, but they expose methods that return a byte iterator or a codepoint iterator, etc.
 - Surrogate handling: what happens when concatenating or joining strings when newly-adjacent chunks span a surrogate pair?
     * *Merged*: `"\uD800" + "\uDC00"` is indistinguishable from the single codepoint string U+10000.
     * *Distinct*: that concatenation is possible and produces a string with those two codepoints, not the single codepoint U+10000.